jm1021/churchofjesuschrist/_posts/2022-03-26-isaac_rebekah.md

 33 And Jacob said, Swear to me this day; and he sware unto him: and he sold his birthright unto Jacob.

-34 Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
+34 Then Jacob gave Esau bread and pottage of lentils; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
 ```